GDAI Strategic Plan

 • Targeted media and social media campaigns.

-• Valuing and sharing stories of lived experience in the delivery of GDA services.
+• Acknowledge, value and share stories of lived and living experience in the delivery of GDA services.

-To provide a professional responsive advocacy service for people with disability.
+To provide a professional responsive advocacy service with the empowerment of people living with disability at the centre of all the work we do.

 • Manage an intake service that prioritises according to need.